mpsilfve/gradation/LSTM_hidden_states/README.md

 ![](heatmaps/446_k.png) |  ![](heatmaps/446_p.png) | ![](heatmaps/446_t.png)

 ### 476 (highest activation for k gradation)

+This one just seems to associate with k regardless of where it occurs.

 Gradation            | No gradation :-------------------------:|:-------------------------:
 ![](heatmaps/476_grad.png) |  ![](heatmaps/476_non_grad.png)